atlastory/base-map/Readme.md

 * `description`
 * `date_start` specific start date YYYY-MM-DD of object (if present)
 * `date_end` specific end date YYYY-MM-DD of object (if present)
+* `_color` (required for `admin-1` shape type) specify the number representing the color of the sovereignty's tint band
+    1. Turquoise
+    2. Green
+    3. Lime
+    4. Yellow
+    5. Orange
+    6. Red
+    7. Purple